esp-rs/esp-template/README.md

 -  [Vs Code Devcontainers](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container)
 -  [GitHub Codespaces](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace)
 > **Note**
+>
 > In order to use Gitpod the project needs to be published in a GitLab, GitHub,
 > or Bitbucket repository.
 >
 > In [order to use GitHub Codespaces](https://github.com/features/codespaces#faq)
-> the project needs to be publised in a GitHub repository > and the user needs
+> the project needs to be published in a GitHub repository > and the user needs
 > to be part of the Codespaces beta or have the project under an organization.

 When using devcontainers, some tooling to facilitate building, flashing and